majosm/overkit-fortran/README.md

 # Acknowledgements

+Overkit is one of several software projects produced by the University of Illinois Center for Exascale Simulation of Plasma-Coupled Combustion (XPACC): http://xpacc.illinois.edu

 This material is based in part upon work supported by the Department of Energy, National Nuclear Security Administration, under Award Number DE-NA0002374.